 Google Search Console can be an insightful tool for tracking the organic performance of your website.
 However, some metrics paint a clearer picture than others.
 One metric which is a frequent point of contention among SEOs is average position, which calculates the average ranking position across all queries for a URL.

 This metric was the focus of a recent ask Googlebot video.
-In this installment of the series, Google’s John Mueller highlights that this metric is not theoretical but rather based on real search result data.
+In this instalment of the series, Google’s John Mueller highlights that this metric is not theoretical but rather based on real search result data.

 That said, there are still discrepancies between the Search Console figures and what site owners see in their own results.
 That’s because Search Console will only use the highest-ranking URL in its calculation in instances where multiple URLs are ranking.